 Restricted to students in a business major.
 Conference course.
 Only one of the following may be counted: Accounting 379C, Business Administration Honors 379, Business, Government, and Society 379, Finance 379C, International Business 379C, Legal Environment of Business 379, Management 379C, Management Information Systems 379, Marketing 379C, Operations Management 379, Risk Management 379.
-Prerequisite: Eighteen semester hours of coursework in business and economics, six of which must be upper-division; International Business 350 with a grade of at least C-; and consent of instructor.
+Prerequisite: Eighteen semester hours of coursework in business and economics, six of which must be upper-division; International Business 350; and consent of instructor.
 A student registering for this course must obtain written approval from the department chair's office, on forms provided for that purpose, before the first meeting of the course.